 Exceptions: There are a few robo-advisors with weekend contact hours and telephone access.

 All robo-advisors rebalance your account.
 When you start investing, the digital investment advisor assesses your risk comfort and then creates an asset allocation plan.
 In other words, you have a certain percent of your money in stock investments and a certain percent in bond investments.

-After market ups and downs, your 70% stock v 30% bond portfolio might drift to an 80% stock v 20% bond mix.
+After market ups and downs, your 70 percent stock versus 30 percent bond portfolio might drift to an 80% stock v 20% bond mix.
 When your investment percentages get out of whack the robo-advisor sells the overperforming assets and buys more of the underperforming holdings to get the mix back to your preferred asset allocation.

 Some robo-advisors rebalance daily, others monthly, quarterly or other frequency.
 Excessive rebalancing could result in many transactions and fees.
 Also, sales in a taxable account can trigger capital gains taxes according to a recent CNBC.com article, “5 Mistakes to Avoid When Rebalancing a Portfolio”, by Jeff Brown.